nishtahir/fern/README.md

      unitTestMode = false
 }
 ```
+A description on what these options do and how they work can be found in the official FernFlower [documentation](https://github.com/JetBrains/intellij-community/tree/master/plugins/java-decompiler/engine).

 While sensible defaults have been set for Java and Kotlin project class files, you may chose to specify your own
 sources using the `classesDir` property in the `fern` configuration.